mattans/AgeProgression/README.md

 ## Training

-For training, we use the [UTKFace dataset](http://aicip.eecs.utk.edu/wiki/UTKFace), which was collected by the original authors of the article and tested in their implementation.
+For training, the [UTKFace dataset](http://aicip.eecs.utk.edu/wiki/UTKFace) is used, which was collected by the original authors of the article and tested in their implementation.
 UTKFace contains over 20,000 aligned and cropped face images withtheir appropriate labels.
-We wrote a special utility, the UTKFace Labeler, which sorts the dataset images to separated folders based on the label, to match with PyTorch demands that classes are determined by folders structure.
+A special utility was written, the UTKFace Labeler, which sorts the dataset images to separated folders based on the label, to match with PyTorch demands that classes are determined by folders structure.

-Before training, one random batch of images is separated from the dataset and used for validation, meaning that the network does not back propagate losses on it.
-We expect that the losses on the validation batch will decrease at each epoch similarly to their change in the rest of the dataset.
+Before training, one random batch of images is separated from the dataset and used for validation, meaning that the network does not back propagate losses on it. the losses on the validation batch are expected to decrease at each epoch similarly to their change in the rest of the dataset.
 After every epoch, an image comparing the original validation images with the reconstructed images is saved to the epoch's folder, allowing a human eye to monitor the training session.
 An example can be seen here: